matigramirez/Parsec/README.md

 }
 ```

-NOTE: The FileIndex dictionary key is the file's relative path, for episodes below Episode 8, `world/2.svmap` should work just fine,
+NOTE: The `FileIndex` dictionary key is the file's relative path, for episodes below Episode 8, `world/2.svmap` should
-but in Episode 8 the main folder was renamed to `data`, so the key in that case is `data/world/2.svmap`.
+work just fine, but in Episode 8 the root folder was renamed to `data`, so the key in that case is `data/world/2.svmap`.

 ### Export